 Convert Buyers by Unleashing their Hidden Enemies

-In Sell The Way You Buy, I talk about this concept extensively and provide examples of emotionally-charged enemies that fall into four main categories:
+In Sell The Way You Buy, I talk about enemies that fall into four main categories:

-• People love feedback, but they hate old-school performance reviews.
+- People love feedback, but they hate performance reviews.

-While these messages intentionally do not invoke the features and functions of the products or services they are meant to represent, their purpose is to capture the imagination and interest of the buyer by invoking the specter of the problem and related emotions the customer experiences.
-The secondary (and sometimes counterintuitive) benefit of this approach is that if your customers don’t see these enemies as being relevant to them, they’ll disengage.
+While these messages intentionally avoid referring to the features and functions of the solutions they represent, their purpose is to capture the imagination and interest of the buyer by invoking the specter of the problem and flood emotions that come with them.
+The secondary and sometimes counterintuitive benefit of this approach is that if your customers don’t see these enemies as being relevant to them, they’ll disengage.
+In other words, you’ll lose faster which is actually a good thing!

 Revealing Hidden Enemies